hebahigazy/CT-image-segmentaion/README.md

 # CT-image-segmentaion
-Spleen tumor segmentation using MONAI platfrom
+Spleen tumour segmentation using MONAI platform

 ## hyperparameters_tuning folder
-Contains the process of grid search for hyperparameters tuning for each model and the best hyperparameters
+Contains the process of grid search for hyper parameters tuning for each model and the best hyper parameters

-## models_training forlder
+## models_training folder
 Contains the training process for three different models based on the grid search

 ## hard_voting_model.ipynb